-Remove pupils commence a three year programme of study in Geography, that prepares pupils fully for the demands of GCSE Geography, should they choose to continue the subject at this level.
-The course provides the strong foundations and skills practice that pupils need, to prepare them fully for their future.
+Remove pupils commence a three year programme of study in Geography that will prepare them for the demands of GCSE Geography, should they choose to continue the subject at this level.
+The course provides the strong foundations and skills that pupils need to prepare them fully for their future.
 Topical, relevant content is utilised to enthuse pupils and help to build essential knowledge and understanding.
 The course is divided into two themes: